HalliS20/My-Website/README.md

 # My-Website
-W.I.P website to represent me and to practice some programming stuff
+This is and always will be a W.I.P since it is a website to represent me and to practice some programming stuff which is always evolving

+Deployed with vercel
+Hosted on hallis20.me